 Once the charcoal is ready and you have a nice healthy fire, adjust the main air intake and all other air vents in the firebox so that the charcoal remains lit but not on fire.
 We do not want to waste charcoal or get the smoker to get too hot.

 Remember that offset smokers have two different chambers one chamber is the firebox, and the other is your cooking area.
 Right now, we are focusing on the firebox.
 We want to make sure the fire in the firebox is healthy, set right, and ready to cook.

 We will talk later more about the other air vents on the offset smoker, but now, we are trying to set up a good and healthy fire to power the smoker.
 Later we will use other air vents throughout the main cooking chamber to control airflow in the cooking chamber and control smoke.

 We will revisit the firebox before putting the food in our smoker and deal with temperature control, but next, we will set up the cooking chamber.

 Setup the Cooking Chamber of Your Offset Smoker Properly

 The cooking chamber is where the magic happens.
 You want to spend some time getting your cooking chamber ready to make sure everything goes smooth for the next few hours.
 Offset smokers have large chambers and are perfect for large cookouts.

 Set the grates

 By now, you should have a healthy fire going, and your firebox should be ready to go.
-Is time to smoke meat.
-Try to keep your grill grates clean as much as possible.
-This is the wrong time to worry about dirty grates but if you need to clean the grates in your smoker, here is how.
+It’s time to smoke meat.
+Try to keep your grill grate as clean as possible.
+This is the wrong time to worry about dirty grates, but if you need to clean the grates in your smoker, here is how.